 With recent events, many single folks have been experiencing isolation and loneliness.
 A global pandemic doesn’t exactly set a helpful tone for romantic relationships.
 But you want to date.
 You want to find love – and you deserve that love you’re seeking.

 However, you may be struggling with dating anxiety and fears.
 What do you say?
 How do you stop giving up on this one thing you’ve always wanted?
 There’s a way.
-It starts with understanding yourself.
+It starts withunderstanding yourself.

-It is basically dating anxiety disorder.
+What is dating anxiety

 It’s not easy.
 This fear can prevent you from being open and willing to share about yourself.
 Dating anxiety can make you appear awkward to others, and it can inhibit your ability to form relationships.